 MRI / MR angiography

-Useful in assessing myocardial perfusion, wall thinning as well as aneurysms (MRA).
+Useful in assessing myocardial perfusion, wall thinning and aneurysms.

 History and etymology